Mat-26-dot/holbertonschool-simple_shell/README.md

 ## Usage
 Respond to text commands and function calling\
 `simple_shell`\
 <li>Display a prompt and wait for the user to type a command.
-A command line always ends with a new line.</li>\
+A command line always ends with a new line.</li>
-The prompt is displayed again each time a command has been executed.\
+<li>The prompt is displayed again each time a command has been executed.</li>
-The command lines are simple, no semicolons, no pipes, no redirections or any other advanced features.\
+<li>The command lines are simple, no semicolons, no pipes, no redirections or any other advanced features.</li>
-The command lines are made only of one word.
-No arguments will be passed to programs.\
+<li>The command lines are made only of one word.
+No arguments will be passed to programs.</li>
-If an executable cannot be found, print an error message and display the prompt again.\
+<li>If an executable cannot be found, print an error message and display the prompt again.</li>
-Handle errors.\
+<li>Handle errors.</li>
-You have to handle the “end of file” condition `(Ctrl+D)`\
+<li>Handle the “end of file” condition `(Ctrl+D)`</li>
 _insert examples of use here from exercises_
 ```
 using code block formatting